Blockchain in Banking Industry: Guide on How To Use Blockchain For Financial Services

 Clearance and Settlement Systems

 The process of moving money between multiple financial institutions is one of the operational behemoths in the financial services industry.
 Fortunately, blockchain can eliminate intermediaries involved in validating transactions, allowing near-instantaneous settlements of transactions through smart contracts.
+Blockchain is increasingly being used to facilitate international settlements, streamlining and securing cross-border transactions for greater efficiency.
+Some blockchain-based settlement systems are even backed by central bank reserves, providing additional stability and trust in the use of digital currencies for these processes.
 This technology will also improve transparency and trust in the settlement process since all transactions on the blockchain are visible to all the parties involved.

 Lending